House of Soviets (Kaliningrad): History

 Königsberg Castle was severely damaged during the bombing of Königsberg in World War II.
-The city came under the control of the USSR after the war and the Soviet authorities opted not to preserve the ruins of the castle, saying it was a centre of fascism.
+The city came under the control of the Soviet Union after the war and the Soviet authorities decided against preserving the castle ruins.
 What remained of the castle was blown up and cleared away between 1967 and 1969.

 The vision for the redevelopment was heavily influenced by works of Lúcio Costa and Oscar Niemeyer, specifically the development of the Brazilian city of Brasília.
-Two architectural competitions were held for the redevelopment of the area, in 1964 and 1974, which included design firms from Moscow and Leningrad and from the then Soviet republics of Lithuania, Latvia and Estonia.
-The design chosen was by Yulian Lvovich Shvartsbreim, a winner of the USSR State Prize and well respected in Soviet Russia, and his studio TsNIIEP.
+Two architectural competitions were held for the redevelopment of the area, in 1964 and 1974, which included design firms from Moscow and Leningrad and from the then Soviet-occupied Lithuania, Latvia and Estonia.
+The design chosen was by Yulian Schwarzbreim, a winner of the USSR State Prize and well respected in Russia, and his studio TsNIIEP.

 Construction started in 1970 on what was intended to be the central administration building of the Kaliningrad Oblast.
-The heavy concrete structure was placed on top of ruins, causing structural problems that were exacerbated by the marshy underlying soil.
-The foundations proved to be inadequate to support the original 28-story plan and only 21 stories were completed.
-Development was stopped in 1985 after the regional Party Committee lost interest in the project and ran out of funding.
-In 1992 there was an attempt to complete construction with Danish funding, but it was abandoned, and the building remained unfinished.
-People have broken in and painted graffiti inside and out.
+Development was stopped in 1985 after the regional authorities lost interest in the project, and the building remained unfinished.
+People had broken in over the years and painted graffiti inside and out.

-In 2005, for Kaliningrad's 60th and Königsberg's 750th anniversary, also marked by a visit by Russian President Vladimir Putin, the exterior was painted light blue and windows were installed.
-The new color diminished the sense of brooding mass, but some criticized the update as a modern Potemkin façade.
-The interior remained unfinished and unusable.
+In 2005, for Kaliningrad's 60th and Königsberg's 750th anniversary, also marked by a visit by Russian President Vladimir Putin, the exterior was painted light blue and windows were installed, though the interior remained unfinished and unusable.
+Some criticized the update as a modern Potemkin façade.

-In the 2010s, a German consultant recommended tearing down the entire structure and building anew as cheaper and safer than attempting to repair and finish the existing shell.
 A proposal was made to recreate the castle in a modified form as a tourist attraction, as part of the Heart of the City project, which originally envisaged rebuilding the House of Soviets as a hotel and conference center.
-While some consider the building to be one of the worst examples of post-war Soviet architecture, the House of Soviets was seen by others as an important work of Brutalist architecture, particularly before its pastel paint job.
+While some considered the building to be one of the worst examples of post-war Soviet architecture, the House of Soviets was seen by others as an important work of Brutalist architecture, particularly before its pastel paint job.

 Demolition of the building was announced on 12 November 2020, and was then expected to begin in early 2021.
-Fragments of the torn-down building might be given away or sold as souvenirs.
-Its redevelopment is part of the projected Heart of the City project to replace the former castle site and its surroundings with a multi-purpose city center development.
+Fragments of the torn-down building were considered being given away or sold as souvenirs.
+The demolition process began in May 2023, and the building was completely demolished by August 2024.